AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   def __init__(
           self,
-          temp = 10 * u.degC, #estimated temp at IAAWTF #NOTE: get a better estimate water_level_height = 7 * u.ft, #this is the height of the water in the UASB/height of the effluent
-          vol_dump = 1.225 * u.L, #NOTE: dump vol from previous team's design/4 since we are doing about a quarter of the size from previous design--subject to change once current team tests new tipping bucket design pipe_diam = 1 * u.inch,
-          n_elbows = 2,
+          temp = 10 * u.degC, #estimated temp at IAAWTF #NOTE: get a better estimate water_level_height = 7 * u.ft, #this is the height of the water in the UASB/height of the effluent. #NOTE: this leaves an extra foot of the 8 foot canister, could consider reducing the amount of "safety" space vol_dump = 1.225 * u.L, #this is the volume of one dump of the tipping bucket.
+It is based on previous dump volume adjusted to give same height change in canister with new, smaller canister diameter #QUESTION: perhaps this should be smaller so as to reduce maximum up flow velocity slightly, but increase frequency--that would reduce necessary length of tube settler... a down side is that it may make "de-clogging" mechanism ineffective pipe_diam = 1 * u.inch, #diameter of the influent pipe n_elbows = 2,
           pipe_roughness = .0015 * u.mm, # PVC pipe roughness
-          time_dump = 2* u.s, #NOTE: get better value with actual testing
-          UASB_diameter = 10 * u.inch,
+          time_dump = 2* u.s, #NOTE: get better value with actual testing, this is a rough estimate UASB_diameter = 10 * u.inch,
-          UASB_height = 8 * u.ft, #NOTE: this height refers to the height of the pipe that is used to make the UASB canister, NOT the water level in the UASB.
+          UASB_height = 8 * u.ft, #this height refers to the height of the pipe that is used to make the UASB canister, NOT the water level in the UASB.
-          HRT = 4 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment NOTE: some studies have shown 6 hrs is optimal target_upflow_vel= 0.4 * u.mm/u.s, #target up flow velocity to fluidize sludge blanket diameter_drain_pipe= 4 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe (subject to change) descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
+          HRT = 4 * u.hr, #minimum HRT of wastewater in reactor for adequate treatment NOTE: some studies have shown 6 hrs is optimal target_upflow_vel= 0.4 * u.mm/u.s, #target up flow velocity to fluidize sludge blanket diameter_drain_pipe= 4 * u.inch, #diameter of the pipe that connects the holding tank to influent pipe (subject to change, 4 inches was chosen so that the area was similar to that of one section in drain tank in previous design.) #NOTE: we could consider making this larger to reduce head gain per dump/reduce up flow velocity BUT, larger pipes are expensive #NOTE: we could also consider doing away entirely with the drain pipe in the design for the smaller reactors. descending_sewage_vel= .2 * u.m/u.s, #Maximum velocity that will allow air bubbles to rise out of reactor.
 Must only be achieved in beginning of influent pipe systems, not throughout. ww_gen_rate = 10.8 * u.L/u.hr, #Wastewater Generation per Person angle_effluent=60*u.degrees ,#angle of effluent line in degrees angle_sludge_weir=60*u.degrees, #angle of sludge weir
           percent_sludge= .7, #based on summer 2018
-          effluent_pipe_diameter=1*u.inch,
-          target_capture_velocity = .12 * u.mm/u.s #target capture velocity for the tube settler #QUESTION: does this change for wastwater??
+          effluent_pipe_diameter= 1*u.inch, #NOTE: it may be good to make this smaller as to allow for a shorter effluent tube, BUT that may cause additional clogging. target_capture_velocity = .12 * u.mm/u.s #target capture velocity for the tube settler #QUESTION: does this change for wastewater??

 ):